STaC-Solutions-Ltd/STaC-Solutions-Web/README.md

 ## Licensing - Apache License 2.0

 All source is licensed as per the attached license.txt more information can be found here: https://choosealicense.com/licenses/apache-2.0/

+Trademarks and Logos remain the express property of STaC Solutions Ltd.